Lespremeto/leoatchina-vim/README.markdown

 > `nnoremap go :YcmCompleter GoToDefinitionElseDeclaration`

 ### [deoplete](https://github.com/Shougo/deoplete.nvim)
 Deoplete is the abbreviation of "dark powered neo-completion".
-It provides an extensible and asynchronous completion framework for neovim/Vim8.
+It provides an extensible and asynchronous completion framework for neovim/Vim8.Need `+python3`

-Need `+python3`

 ### [completor](https://github.com/maralla/completor.vim)
 Completor is an asynchronous code completion framework for vim8.
 New features of vim8 are used to implement the fast completion engine with low overhead.
-Need `python3`
+Need `+python3`

 ### [ncm2](https://github.com/ncm2/ncm2)
 NCM2, formerly known as nvim-completion-manager, is a slim, fast and hackable completion framework for neovim.
-Require `python3`
+Require `+python3`

-Its popup menu is differnt from others.

 ### [asyncomplete](https://github.com/prabirshrestha/asyncomplete.vim)
 Provide async autocompletion for vim8 and neovim with timers.
 This repository is fork of https://github.com/roxma/nvim-complete-manager in pure vim script with python dependency removed.
-But if you want `python` support(actruely python3), you should `pip3 install python-language-server`
+But if you want `python` support(actrually python3), you should `pip3 install python-language-server`

 ### [neocomplete](https://github.com/Shougo/neocomplete.vim)
 neocomplete is the abbreviation of "neo-completion with cache".
 It provides keyword completion system by maintaining a cache of keywords in the current buffer.Use snippets for completion, faster than `neocomplcache`